 Minimized operating costs

-Transit’s global design delivers on the same customer expectations in 116 markets worldwide where this sturdy commercial vehicle will be available, meeting such requirements as versatility, fuel efficiency and low operating costs.
+Transit’s global design delivers on the same customer expectations in 116 markets worldwide where this sturdy commercial vehicle will be available, requirements such as versatility, fuel efficiency and low operating costs.

-Transit has been developed to be efficient to service and maintain, with specialized technical service support and extended operating hours available at more than 600 Ford Business Preferred Network dealers.
+Transit has been developed to be efficient to service and maintain, with specialized technical service support including extended operating hours available at more than 600 Ford Business Preferred Network dealers.

 Built Ford Tough

-The all-new Ford Transit has been engineered to deliver a severe-usage service life of 10 years and 150,000 miles.
-Transit features rugged unibody construction and extensive application of high-strength and boron steel that has been tested to the same standards as E-Series vans at Ford’s proving grounds and in the hands of real-world fleet customers in North America.
+Cumulatively, Transit durability test vehicles were driven more than 4.6 million miles, or far enough to circle the globe 185 times.
+Transit features rugged, unibody construction and extensive application of high-strength and boron steel, which has been tested to the same standards as E-Series at Ford proving grounds and in the hands of real-world fleet customers in North America.

 A durability program to deliver on Built Ford Tough customer requirements included 148 prototype vehicles, with a regimen of 215 separate tests to validate the long-haul functionality of various vehicle systems and hardware.

-The 2015 Ford Transit will be built at the recently upgraded Kansas City manufacturing facility.
+Transit is built at Ford’s recently upgraded Kansas City Assembly Plant.